Someone Just Found An Old Handwritten Letter From Bon Scott And It’s Utterly Heartbreaking…

 Michael Ochs Archives / Getty Images

 Even almost 40 years after his untimely death, legendary former AC/DC frontman Bon Scott is still one of the most iconic and revered rock singers that ever lived.
 Not only is he responsible for helping shape the sound of one of the most iconic rock bands of all time, bu he also helped set the standard for many rock singers to come.
 He was one of the best, pure and simple.

 Even after all of these years, it’s still super interesting to find remnants of his past and life as a singer.
 If he could still speak, just imagine the stories he could tell.
 However, someone came across something like that.
 A letter.
 But I should warn you, it’s heartbreaking beyond belief.

 Rolling Stone just published a finding of said letter that Scott wrote when he and AC/DC made a stop in Pittsburgh, Pennsylvania in which he went into detail about the struggles of the rigorous tour schedule and maintaining good finances when on the road.
-The letter was made out to his little sister Valerie.
+The letter was made out to his girlfriend Valerie.

 The handwritten letter reads exactly as follows…